Legislative Office Responsibilities

 Political Action Committee

-Region 2 Chair (Alleghany, Chemung, Schuyler, Steuben, Yates)
+Region 2 Chairs – (Alleghany, Chemung, Schuyler, Steuben, Yates)

-Region 3 Chairs (Genesee, Livingston, Monroe, Ontario Orleans)
+Region 3 Chairs – (Genesee, Livingston, Monroe, Ontario, Orleans, Wayne)

-Region 6 Chair (Hamilton, Herkimer, Fulton, Madison, Montgomery, Lewis Oneida)
+Region 6 Chairs – (Hamilton, Herkimer, Fulton, Madison, Montgomery, Lewis, Oneida)

 Jeanette St. Mary